How to Create a Digital Center of Excellence

 As Siara says, marketing organizational design used to include lots of “marketing generalists.”
 Now, no marketing generalist, however seasoned, can understand and capitalize on all the technologies.

 As companies start to scale, they need to quickly step away from the marketing generalist roles and start looking at marketing specialization.
 There is an enormous amount of knowledge and expertise required to take advantage of emerging technologies.
-Marketing operations should know exactly how to respond to the evolution of social media, email, and many other channels, especially with new technologies like Artificial Intelligence.
+Marketing operations should know exactly how to respond to the evolution of social media, email, and many other channels, especially with new technologies like Artificial Intelligence marketing solutions.

 Siara talked about the importance of matching skill sets to initiatives.
 “When you onboard these processes and this infrastructure you create a center.
 A lot of times what happens is the skillsets of people in your organization don’t end up matching your future state.
 You have to understand the skill set gap to know what new talent you need to pull in.”